-10 DevOps Training Programs to Know
+10 DevOps Courses + Bootcamps to Know

 - NetCom Learning

-Linux Foundation’s “Introduction to DevOps: Transforming and Improving Operations”
+2. Linux Foundation’s Introduction to DevOps: Transforming and Improving Operations

-University of California Davis’ “DevOps Culture and Mindset”
+4. University of California Davis’ DevOps Culture and Mindset

 This intermediate-level, fully online Coursera course covers the foundational concepts of DevOps, from overarching strategies to actionable tactics.
-It takes about 19 hours to complete and offers plenty of videos, quizzes and reading.
+It takes about 15 hours to complete and offers plenty of videos, quizzes and reading.
 The instructor is Courtney Kissler, vice president of Nike Digital Platform Engineering.

 Cost: Free (with Coursera subscription)

-University of Virginia’s “Continuous Delivery & DevOps”
+5. University of Virginia’s Continuous Delivery and DevOps

 Beginners looking for an overview of DevOps — and how to integrate continuous deployment into their organization — will benefit from this Coursera course.
-Taking about 11 hours to complete, it covers the ways in which IT workers can improve their team’s delivery pipeline and review automation tests.
+Taking about eight hours to complete, it covers the ways in which IT workers can improve their team’s delivery pipeline and review automation tests.
 The course instructor is on faculty at the University of Virginia’s school of business.

 Cost: Free (with Coursera subscription)

-This three-hour video sequence is a helpful first step for IT professionals looking to better understand DevOps and introduce it to their organizations.
+LinkedIn’s three-hour video sequence is a helpful first step for IT professionals looking to better understand DevOps and introduce it to their organizations.
 Seasoned practitioners Ernest Mueller and James Wickett provide an overview of the field and survey its pillars: culture, automation, measurement and sharing.

-NetCom Learning’s “Foundation Certificate Program - DevOps”
+9. NetCom Learning’s Foundation Certificate Program - DevOps

 This in-person certificate program spans two days and is designed to give students a broad but actionable overview of DevOps.
-Topics covered include: DevOps vocabulary; how DevOps relates to Agile, Lean and ITSM; and how to apply DevOps in an enterprise setting.
+Topics covered in past sessions include: DevOps vocabulary; how DevOps relates to Agile, Lean and ITSM; and how to apply DevOps in an enterprise setting.
 Curious onlookers can even take a quiz beforehand to find out if the class is appropriate for their skill level.